Walking Merstham to Oxted

 Route Directions

-This section of the North Downs Way involves walking from Merstham to Oxted encompassing a total distance of 8 miles.
+This section of the North Downs Way involves walking from Merstham to Oxted, encompassing a total distance of 8 miles.
 The route picks off right next to Merstham Cricket Club before heading towards Quality Street.
-When following the North Downs Way you’ll actually curve around the small village of Merstham as you take an immediate left here away from the village centre.
-You then briefly walk down Quality Street before turn diagonally right down a covered dirt path.
+When following the North Downs Way, you’ll actually curve around the small village of Merstham as you take an immediate left away from the village centre.
+You then briefly walk down Quality Street before turning diagonally right down a covered dirt path.
 This leads to a footbridge that crosses the busy M25 motorway.

-Past here I was lucky enough to see a number of sheep grazing on the lawn to the right just after crossing the bridge so dogs are best kept on leads.
+Past here, I was lucky enough to see some sheep grazing on the lawn to the right just after crossing the bridge, so dogs are best kept on leads.
 You’ll continue walking straight until reaching a main road.
-Upon crossing you’ll be on the approach to St Catherine’s Church, of which you’ll walk across the front.
+Upon crossing, you’ll be on the approach to St Katherine’s Church, of which you’ll walk across the front.
 When you’re finished taking in the sight of this beautiful church, continue out of the grounds towards the very busy London Road, crossing under a wooden arch.

-After emerging you’ll enter into a large open field, of which you’ll want to follow the path diagonally right.
+After emerging, you’ll enter a large open field, of which you’ll want to follow the path diagonally right.
 There’s a fairly tough incline here as you walk across the field and up onto the Downs, so be sure to take breaks when needed.
-Breaks here are well worth it as you’ll see some lovely views if you turn back of the surrounding country.
+Breaks here are well worth it, as you’ll see some lovely views if you turn back to the surrounding country.
 Once you reach the top of the field, turn right down a heavily wooded path before eventually merging onto Pilgrim’s Way.
 Expect to see both horse riders and dog walkers along this section as it’s a popular route through the woods.
-At the same time be careful as some sections are prone to getting very muddy.
+At the same time, be careful as some sections are prone to getting very muddy.

-From the viewpoint the route begins a gradual descent through the woods.
-There are frequent signs for the North Downs Way route along this section which serve as a guide.
-At the same time make sure you take a right when you reach the sign in the image below (I didn’t and as a result had a brief battle with some stingy nettles along a less trodden path).
+From this viewpoint, the route begins a gradual descent through the woods.
+There are frequent signs for the North Downs Way route along this section, which serve as a guide.
+At the same time, make sure you take the right when you reach the sign in the image below (I didn’t and as a result had a brief battle with some stingy nettles along a less trodden path).
 Sometimes those North Downs Way markers aren’t the most obvious.
 You’ll then descend some wooden stairs before the path bends round and reaches a metal bridge crossing the A22 motorway.

-After the bridge take a right at the edge of the field and continuing down a wooded track.
-After passing some electrical equipment with warning labels you’ll take a left turn off the main wooded path.
+After the bridge, take a right at the edge of the field and continue down a wooded track.
+After passing some electrical equipment with warning labels, you’ll take a left turn off the main wooded path.
 Continue along this path before crossing Quarry Road with the Brittania Sandersteads warehouse on your left.
-Be careful here as there are large lorries and forklifts that operate around here.
+Be careful here, as there are large lorries and forklifts that operate around here.
 The path curves around the warehouse before reconnecting with Quarry Road.
 You’ll then walk along Quarry Road with a view of Godstone Vineyards on the right.

-When you’re ready to get moving, keep heading up hill and deeper into Marden Park.
-This section is fairly straightforward with one main path through the park with North Downs Way markers littered throughout.
-The path then exits Marden Park and onto Gangers Hill road.
-Unfrotunately the next North Downs Way marker has been knocked over here making which way to go slightly confusing.
-To stay on the right track you’ll cross straight over Gangers Hill road before heading down another wooded track on a slight downward incline.
+When you’re ready to get moving, keep heading uphill and deeper into Marden Park.
+This section is fairly straightforward, with one main path through the park with North Downs Way markers littered throughout.
+The path then exits Marden Park and onto Gangers Hill Road.
+Unfortunately, the next North Downs Way marker has been knocked over here, making which way to go slightly confusing.
+To stay on the right track, you’ll cross straight over Gangers Hill road before heading down another wooded track on a slight downward incline.
 The path then curves around to the left before running directly parallel to Tandridge Hill Lane.
-Fortunately there is a path that allows you to not walk along this road and continue uphill just to the left of it.
+Fortunately, there is a path that allows you to not walk along this road and continue uphill just to the left of it.

-When you reach the top of the road you take a right to briefly walk along Gangers Hill road.
+When you reach the top of the road, you take a right to briefly walk along Gangers Hill road.
 After around five minutes you’ll see a path emerge on the right that takes you off this road along the wooded North Downs Way path.
-Before long you’ll reach a viewpoint overlooking the Surrey Hills with a bench.
+Before long, you’ll reach a viewpoint overlooking the Surrey Hills with a bench.
 What follows is one of the most satisfying views along the entire trail.
-After continuing along the ridge for a short period you’ll turn right to see a very long set of stairs heading down.
-Make sure you’re being extra careful here as the stairs can get quite slippery so hold onto the handrail when you can.
-The great part of this section comes from looking up from the stairs at the view mid-way down.
-You’ll be able to see the railway tracks splitting the horizon in half, and if you’re lucky a train running along it.
-If you’re walking the route the other way round then I pity you having to walk up all those stairs.
-Fortunately there is a bench at the halfway point if you want to catch your breath.
+After continuing along the ridge for a short period, you’ll turn right to see a very long set of stairs heading down.
+Make sure you’re being extra careful here, as the stairs can get quite slippery, so hold onto the handrail when you can.
+The great part of this section comes from looking up from the stairs at the view midway down.
+You’ll be able to see the railway tracks splitting the horizon in half, and if you’re lucky, a train running down the middle.
+If you’re walking the route the other way round, then I pity you having to walk up all those stairs.
+Fortunately, there is a bench at the halfway point if you want to catch your breath.

-At the bottom of the stairs take a left turn and continue walking along a ridge overlooking the fields on your right.
+At the bottom of the stairs, take a left turn and continue walking along a ridge overlooking the fields on your right.
 After a while you’ll take a right turn down the side of one of these fields and through a wooden gate.
 Continue following the North Downs Way markers as you make your way along the edge of these fields.
 You’ll then take a left turn onto a path away from the fields before emerging onto Chalkpit Lane.
 You’ll want to immediately cross this road and continue through the opening just to your right.
 The path then bends upwards through a metal kissing gate and onto the Oxted Downs.
-It’s a this point during my walk that the heavens opened despite sunny weather along the rest of the route (so just another reminder to bring a raincoat regardless of the weather forecast).

 After walking the dirt path you’ll reach a long hedge serving as a boundary between two fields.
 Just past here on your left you’ll see a metal North Downs Way sign marking the end of this section.